The Dynamic Vapor Sorption (DVS) technique

-Measurements are typically performed with constant pressure and total flow rate, to minimise the buoyancy and flow force effects.
+DVS measurements are typically performed at constant pressure and with a constant total flow rate, to minimise the buoyancy and flow force effects.

 The measurement is often very sensitive to temperature, requiring very stable temperature control.
 Repeated measurements at several different temperatures are commonly used to probe the thermodynamics of the sorption process.

 The dynamic method is particularly useful where the sample may release vapours or gases when it interacts with the analysis vapour.
 This is very often the case with foods, which often release moisture or volatile organic compounds, and also for many organic pharmaceutical compounds, which can release solvents trapped during synthesis.
 In some cases, the sample can lose up to half its weight due to this effect.
 The continuous flow of gas eliminates these contaminant vapours, which can lead to false results if allowed to accumulate, as in a static measurement method, where there is no flow of gas.

 Gravimetric Vapour Sorption instruments of this type, such as the Hiden Isochema IGAsorp or the multisample SPS and Vsorp instruments from ProUmid GmbH are very cost-effective and allow rapid measurement of moisture sorption isotherms.